samlader/gmux/README.md

 ## Contributions

 Contributions and bug reports are welcome!
-Feel free to open issues or submit pull requests.
+Feel free to open issues, submit pull requests or contact me if you need any support.

 ## License